polinchw/rancher-aws-guide/README.md

 ## Rancher Server Access

-Point your browser to the public IP of the Rancher server and the Rancher UI will come up.
+After the AWS Cloud Formation step is complete point your browser to the public IP of the Rancher server and the Rancher UI will come up.

 https://public-ip